micheal965/E-Commerce-Application/README.md

 - Product management – dynamic product listing with images, prices, and details
 - Search and filtering – easily find products by category or keywords
 - Shopping cart – add, update, and remove products in real time
-- Wishlist – save products for future purchase (optional if implemented)
-- User authentication – register, login, and manage sessions (if implemented)
+- User authentication – register, login, and manage sessions
 - Checkout flow – cart summary and order confirmation
 - Responsive design – optimized for both desktop and mobile devices